Nishantgoyal/docker_learning/udemy/docker-mastery/03.Creating_and_using_containers/index.md

 - process list in one container: `docker container top`
 - details of one container config: `docker container inspect`
 - performance monitoring for all containers: `docker container stat`

+## Getting a shell inside containers

+- To start a container interactively: `docker container run -it <image> <command>`
+  - This will replace the `CMD` and executed the command specified
+- To attach to a running container and get a shell: `docker container exec -it <container id/name> <command>`
+- To attach back to a stopped container on start: `docker container start -ai <container id/name>`